keys-pub/website/docs/cli/encrypt.md

 ## `keys encrypt`

-Encrypt text to armored msg.enc (from stdin).
+Encrypt text to armored msg.enc (from stdin to stdout).

 Specify a key id or user name@service as recipients.